vot-developer/sedgewick-algorithms-coursera/src/main/java/org/sedgewick/algorithms/part_one/week_four/assigment_one/readme.md

 **8 Puzzle.**

-SubmitWrite a program to solve the 8-puzzle problem (and its natural generalizations) using the A* search algorithm.
+Write a program to solve the 8-puzzle problem (and its natural generalizations) using the A* search algorithm.

 [specification](https://coursera.cs.princeton.edu/algs4/assignments/8puzzle/specification.php)